ailrk/canvas-api-ts/README.md

 If you are using tsserver, most values in the parameters are super narrowed types and can be autocompleted directly.
 Request parameter `param` and response type are also typed.

 ## Convention
-`API` is the family of all API types, `*API` is the concrete type represent a canvas api end point. e.g `AccountAPI`.
+`API` is the family of all API types, `*API` is the concrete type represents a canvas api end point. e.g `AccountAPI`.

 ## Currently Supported APIs
 - Account